nathell/nhp/resources/blog/en/2021-09-25-testing-lithium.md

 My original idea was… SCREEN CAPTURE!

-I’ve scavenged Google for a DOS screen grabber that can produce text files and is not a TSR, bundled it with Lithium, and wrote [some duct-tape code][7] that invokes the compiled program and the screen grabber in turn and then parses the output.
-With that, I can finally have [tests][8] that check whether `(+ 3 4)` is really `7`.
+I’ve scavenged Google for a DOS screen grabber that can produce text files and is not a TSR, [found one][7], bundled it with Lithium, and wrote [some duct-tape code][8] that invokes the compiled program and the screen grabber in turn and then parses the output.
+With that, I can finally have [tests][9] that check whether `(+ 3 4)` is really `7`.

 And now let me go refactor it…